Historic biodiversity deal approved at COP15 summit in Canada | Science-Environment

 "It sends a clear signal and must be the launch pad for action from governments, business, and society to transition towards a nature-positive world, in support of climate action and the Sustainable Development Goals," Lambertini said.

-Carlos Manuel Rodriguez, the CEO and Chairperson of the Global Environment Facility, said the agreement reached is a significant breakthrough for biodiversity.
+Carlos Manuel Rodriguez, CEO, and Chairperson of the Global Environment Facility, said the agreement reached is a significant breakthrough for biodiversity.

 "It reflects never-before-seen recognition from countries at all income levels that biodiversity loss must be stopped through high-ambition changes to our society's relationship with nature and the way our global economy operates," Rodriguez said.